kooba/MongoBurgerCo/README.md

 This is a port of Simon Bartlett's C# [RavenBurgerCo](https://github.com/sibartlett/RavenBurgerCo) project.
 All credits go to the original author.

+To see app in action browse to: [mongoburgerco.herokuapp.com](http://mongoburgerco.herokuapp.com/)

 ## Install

 **NOTE:** You need to have node.js and mongodb installed and running.